 Unit one: Managing within the context of Government

-- Unit one provides the ‘big picture’ of government and the context within which public sector managers operate.
-It develops an understanding of the institutional frameworks and conventions which guide practice and ensure sustainable democratic processes.
+- Explore the ‘big picture’ of government and the context within which public sector managers operate.
+Develop an understanding of the institutional frameworks and conventions which guide practice and ensure sustainable democratic processes.

-- Unit two provides insights into key individual and group behaviours, and offers skills for communicating with and managing people and teams.
+- Develops communication skills and insights into key individual and group behaviours encountered when managing people and teams.

-- Unit three explores the variety of relationships that managers need to build across the public sector and outside it - with the private sector, with community and the not-for-profit sector, and with citizens and clients of government services.
+- Delve into the variety of relationships that managers need to build across the public sector, the private sector, community, and the not-for-profit sector as well as citizens and clients of government services.

-- Unit four builds the overall operational capabilities of managers and provides them with highly effective and appropriate tools, processes and diagnostic capabilities to deliver and sustain the business of government.
+- Build the overall operational capabilities required of managers including processes and diagnostic capabilities to deliver and sustain the business of government.